ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 ## GA4GH Standard Passport Visa Definitions

-Note: in addition to these GA4GH standard Passport Visa Types, there is also the ability to for an Embedded Token Signatory to encode [Custom Passport Visa Types](#custom-passport-visa-types) and still be compliant.
+Note: in addition to these GA4GH standard Passport Visa Types, there is also the ability to for a Passport Visa Signatory to encode [Custom Passport Visa Types](#custom-passport-visa-types) and still be compliant.

 ### AffiliationAndRole